KadAMRN/carla-imitation-learning/README.md

 }

 ### Dagger Algorithm :
-For this algorithm we didn't use Carla simulator for the experience but we chose a less complex environement
+For this algorithm we didn't use Carla simulator for the experience but we chose a less complex environnement which is a gym environnement called "Cartpole", all the details are available on the project_dagger.ipynb